Nothing like popsicles on a warm day for a refreshing treat.

 - Blend the Berry Powder with 2 cups of water.

-- Add the juice of ½ of a lemon (1 Tbsp of lemon juice) to the blended mixture.
+- Add the juice of ½ of a lemon (1 tablespoon of lemon juice) to the blended mixture.
 Stir well.

 - Fill the popsicle molds half way with berries.